5-cylinder diesel engine

 - 7. Expansion tank of the cooling system

-- 8. Filling tank for power steering and ride height control
+- 8. Power steering and ride height control reservoir

 - 2. Battery